Tax return in Germany for foreigners made easy – Steuererklärung

 When this happens, your wage is being taxed at the maximum rate possible.
 It is possible to get the difference between that rate and the normal rate back when doing your tax return the following year.

-Absolutely, you can do a tax return for the year and months you left the country.
+Absolutely, you can do a tax return in Germany for the year you left the country.
 The Finanzamt will transfer you the money in your foreign account if you give them all the necessary information, and a specific request to do so.
 You will very likely support the costs of the transfer on your own.